Yooru6/Urbanfarmlab/Particle-Mikrokosmos/README.md

 ### Pub/Sub
 Next, we create a pub / sub topic for collecting sensor data from the particle service
 - Click on the "pub / sub" heading in the navigation bar on the left side of the page.
-- Click "CREATE TOPIC" and give it a descriptive name.
+- Click "CREATE TOPIC" and give it a descriptive name and "CREATE TOPIC"
 <img src="https://github.com/Yooru6/Urbanfarmlab/blob/main/Pictures/pubsub-topicname-v2.png" width="70%" height="70%">